Saimese/Saimese-Cybersecurity-Network/TryHackMe Walkthroughs/Firewall Fundamentals.md

 **Inbound Rules:** An inbound rule will apply to incoming traffic.
 For example, You can allow incoming HTTP traffic from Port 80 on your web server

+**Outbound Rules:** An Outbound rule will apply to outgoing traffic.
+For example, you can block all outgoing SMTP traffic on port 25 from all devices except the mail server

+**Forward Rules:** A Forward rule will move specific traffic inside a network.
+For example, you can forward incoming HTTP traffic on port 80 to the web server on your network.

+### Linux iptables Firewall

+**Netfilter**

+Netfilter is the framework inside Linux OS with core firewall functions.
+There are various firewall utilities that use Netfilter as a foundation to control network traffic.
+Some examples are:
+- iptables:The most widely used utility in many Linux distributions that uses Netfilter framework to give a variety of functions to control network traffic.
+- nftables: The successor to iptables with enhanced packet filtering and NAT capabilities.
+- firewalld: This utility has predefined rules and works differently than the other utilities since it comes with different pre-built network zone configurations.

+**ufw (Uncomplicated Firewall)**
+ufw is a firewall with the Netfilter framework on Linux that eliminates the complicated syntax it takes to make rules on iptables and nftables.
+It gives users an easier, beginner-friendly interface.